sebfischer83/Traccaradora/README.md

 # Traccaradora
-A web application to manage and analyze your Traccar server
+A web application to manage and analyze your Traccar server.